-compounds with high radioprotection require injection for maximum efficacy.
-This combination of significant side effects and the need for injection has limited widespread use of these compounds as pretreatments for non-clinical radiation exposure.
+combination of significant side effects and the need for injection has limited widespread use of these compounds as pretreatments for non-clinical radiation exposure.13

-Many current post-exposure therapies remove radioactive contaminants from the body, thereby limiting the total radiation dose.
+Many post-exposure therapies remove radioactive contaminants from the body, thereby limiting the total radiation dose.
 They either block absorption of radioisotopes by internal organs (for example, potassium iodide decreases radioactive iodine uptake by the thyroid gland) or enhance expulsion of radioisotopes through the gastrointestinal tract.
 Radioisotope scavenging compounds, such as chelators, may be given to those who are internally contaminated with a specific radioisotope to reduce the time that the radioisotope remains in the body.

 Federal Medical Countermeasure Research.
 The federal government sponsors radioprotectant research.
 The DOD has long-standing efforts to develop medications allowing soldiers to work in contaminated environments.
 For many years, the Walter Reed Army Institute of Research supported an anti-radiation drug development program which provided many candidate radioprotectant molecules.
-The Armed Forces Radiobiology Research Institute (AFRRI) is a focal point of defense radiobiology expertise, and performs research and testing of antiradiation drugs as one component of its mission.
+14 The Armed Forces Radiobiology Research Institute (AFRRI) is a focal point of defense radiobiology expertise, and performs research and testing of antiradiation drugs as one component of its mission.
+15

 Other federal agencies have been concerned with the development of antiradiation medications as well.
 The National Institutes of Health have funded research into combination therapies using radioprotective compounds to enhance radiation treatment for cancer patients.
 In 2003, the National Institute of Allergy and Infectious Disease organized an expert panel to review and identify areas where specific gaps in RDD-related radiation research and development occur and to generate research priorities to address these gaps.
-NASA has explored mechanisms of protecting astronauts against radiation in space.
-The Department of Energy is interested in developing treatments and
+The National Aeronautics and Space Administration (NASA) has explored mechanisms of protecting astronauts against radiation in space.
+The Department of Energy is interested in developing treatments and protections for Department of Energy personnel following a radiation or radioisotope release, and maintains a select inventory of Investigational New Drug medical countermeasures.
+The selection of antiradiation of a